Gabriel Veron

-Gabriel Veron Fonseca de Souza (born 3 September 2002), known as Gabriel Veron, is a Brazilian professional footballer who plays as a winger or forward for Juventude, on loan from Primeira Liga club Porto.
+Gabriel Veron Fonseca de Souza (born 3 September 2002), known as Gabriel Veron, is a Brazilian professional footballer who plays as a winger or forward for Primeira Liga club Porto.

 He began his career at Palmeiras, making 95 appearances and scoring 14 goals, while winning honours including the Copa Libertadores in 2020 and 2021.
 In 2022, he joined Porto for €10.25 million.

 Early life

 Veron was born in Assu, Rio Grande do Norte, where he wished to follow his father's career path as a cowboy.
 His middle name was a tribute to Argentina international Juan Sebastián Verón; a neighbour had three daughters and desired to see a boy named after his favourite player, a wish granted by Veron's mother.